build-trust/ockam-documentation/guides/examples/end-to-end-encrypted-kafka.md

 #### Producer1

 To have messages for our consumer to process, we need to have something producing them.
-We'll go through a very similar process now but instead create the parts necessary for a producer.
+Now, we'll go through a very similar process but instead, create the parts necessary for a producer.
 We start once again by creating an identity on the producer's host (again, install the Ockam Command on that host if required):

 ```bash
 ockam identity create producer1